Cross Country Q & A

 Rule 8-3-4 states….Computerized transponders/chips may be used to record the finish order of a runner in cross country.
 A bib transponder or two transponders/chips per runner, one attached to each shoe is preferred.

 1. Question: I have a runner who would like to run in a local 5k race to support a family member with breast cancer.
 We are in the middle of our cross country season.
 Is this legal?

 Answer: During the season, an athlete may participate in not more than 2 nonschool competitions.
 Prior approval must be given by the school.
 (A student becomes ineligible in a sport for the remainder of the season for not receiving school approval beforehand and/or competing in more than 2 nonschool events in the same sport during the season).
 The contest will not count against the individual maximum for the athlete in that sport.
 Nonschool competition is not allowed during the WIAA tournament series in that sport.

 2. Question: Is it okay for the directional flags to have our school logo in the center of the flag?
 It would still be obvious that it is Red, Blue or Yellow flag.

 Answer: There is no specific language that prohibits you from putting a loop on the directional flags, however the color of the flag (Red, Blue or Yellow) must remain VERY CLEAR.
 This means that logos should be applied as to not take away from the function of the flag.

-Question 1: I recently read the notice about the prohibition of face and body paint.
-There is a team in our area that always has candy striped legs for sectionals.
-Is this considered body paint?
+3. Question: I recently read the notice about the prohibition of face and body paint.
+There is a team in our area that always has candy striped legs for sectionals, is this considered body paint?